reinout538/scival_sdg2pure/README.md

 step 3: run python script: the script will check via the Pure-API if the EID is listed in Pure and - if so - will add the Pure-ID + SDG-uri to the import file for Pure

+step 4: open the generated import2pure.csv and split the values to columns - copy the data to the dedicated import file

-step 4: import the generated Excel file via Administrator > Jobs > Bulk-change keywords on content
+step 5: import the Excel file via Administrator > Jobs > Bulk-change keywords on content

 settings: content type = ResearchOutput / logical name = sustainabledevelopmentgoals